medienhaus/medienhaus-docker/README.md

     - password: `change_me` *(configured via `.env`)*

 9. configure `mypads` via: http://write.localhost/mypads/?/admin
-    - copy content from the `config/etherpad-mypads-extra-html-javascript.html` file …
+    - copy content from the `config/etherpad-mypads-extra-html-javascript.html` file, and
-      - … and paste into the **“Extra HTML for &lt;head&gt;”** input/textarea field
+    - paste the copied content into the **“Extra HTML for &lt;head&gt;”** input/textarea field
     - click the **“Authentication method”** dropdown menu and select **“LDAP”** as authentication method
-    - copy content from the `config/etherpad-mypads-ldap-configuration.json` file …
+    - copy content from the `config/etherpad-mypads-ldap-configuration.json` file, and
-      - … and paste into the **“LDAP settings”** input/textarea field
+    - paste the copied content into the **“LDAP settings”** input/textarea field

 10. now open `medienhaus-spaces` and log in via: http://localhost/login/
     - username: *# set in previous step*